A small architecture demo

 Interpretation

 We can see a clear trend that as the size of an array increases, the greater the gains made by rowMajor access, as previously explained.
-We observe that generally, increasing columns leads to a larger performance difference for rowMajor access, which aligns with our previous theory, as we decrease the number of cache hits for columnMajor, whilst still retaining just about 100% However, this doesn’t explain the case for shorts, where it seems that in some cases, columnMajor access is actually faster than rowMajor access.
-This is an interesting finding that I will try to get to the bottom of some other time (with a post of course!).
+We observe that generally, increasing columns leads to a larger performance difference for rowMajor access, which aligns with our previous theory, as we decrease the number of cache hits for columnMajor, whilst still retaining just about 100% for rowMajor.
+Furthermore, we see the falloff as we approach really large array sizes, as both functions start to make more array access operations and hence the amount of data retrievals from RAM increase.
+This diminishes the advantage that rowMajor’s cache hits have, as it will still need to perform I/O which contributes more to its runtime than the increment.

 Implication